tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 And maybe people are just playing with the White House data because it's the first one in the list.

+#### View size
-The dataset size gives us an idea of what sort of queries people are running.
+The view size gives us an idea of what sort of queries people are running.
 Are people selecting certain variables, or are they aggregating or subsetting the records?

+#### Federation
 As I discussed earlier, federation is all-or-nothing; you either include all of the source portal's datasets or none of them.
 So you would expect that the "Federation" column would list the same number of copies for each dataset.
 In at least one instance (FEC contributions), this is not the case. what's going on there?

+### Relevance
 Frankly, this table is a rather terrible way of exploring these broader trends, but it conveys the scale with which datasets are being adapted on Socrata and lets us drill down to the views on Socrata to see more detail.

+Socrata exposes enough of the data analysis process that we can start to see what sorts of analyses different people are doing.
+We can see what sorts of datasets are interesting to people.
+And we start to infer what we can do when publishing datasets in order to facilitate their analysis.

 And now, the dataset progeny explorer: